yunfan/punyforth/README.md

     does> @ ;

 : create
-    createheader enterdoes , 0 , ;"
+    createheader enterdoes , 0 , ;"    \ write enterdoes to the code field and store a dummy addres for the behavior

 : does>
     r> lastword link>body ! ;          \ store the pointer to the behavior into the body of the lastword

 ( Examples )